 Stroke is a medical emergency.
 It is the leading cause of disability and the No. 5 cause of death in the United States.
 Of the nearly 795,000 people who have one each year (610,000 of which are first or new occurrences), about 140,000 die.

 Though it can dramatically alter someone's life, it is treatable and preventable.
 Know what a stroke is, the symptoms and effects, and what to do if you or someone near you is having a episode.
 Learn your risk factors, including the ones you can change and those you can't change.

-The University of Maryland Medical Center's Comprehensive Stroke Center is a regional center of excellence in stroke care and research and is just one of three comprehensive centers in the state.
+The University of Maryland Medical Center's Comprehensive Stroke Center is a regional center of excellence in stroke care and research.

 If you think you or a loved one is having a stroke, call 911 immediately.